magomimmo/modern-cljs/doc/second-edition/tutorial-03.md

-This way you can verify that the CLJS compiler correctly generated the `main.js` file in the `js` subdirectory relative to the directory served by the webserver and that it sets the `js/main.out` subdirectory as the value of the `asset-path` compiler option.
+This way you can verify that the CLJS compiler correctly generated the `main.js` file in the `js` subdirectory relative to the directory served by the web server and that it sets the `js/main.out` subdirectory as the value of the `asset-path` compiler option.

 Now take a look at the layout if the `target` directory to confirm